Crisis of Conscience

-Crisis of Conscience is a biographical book by Raymond Franz, a former member of the Governing Body of Jehovah's Witnesses, written in 1983, three years after his expulsion from the Jehovah's Witnesses denomination.
-The book is a major study and exposé of the internal workings of the Watch Tower Bible and Tract Society during the 1960s and 1970s.
-The book was updated and revised four times, with the final revisions made in 2004.
-It was translated into Croatian, Czech, Danish, Dutch, French, German, Greek, Italian, Japanese, Korean, Polish, Portuguese, Romanian, Russian, Spanish and Swedish.
+Crisis of Conscience is a biographical book by Raymond Franz, a former high-profile member of the Governing Body of Jehovah's Witnesses, written in 1983, three years after his expulsion from the Jehovah's Witnesses denomination.
+As one of the most extensive autobiographical accounts by a former Jehovah's Witness leader detailing his departure from the religion, the book serves as a major study and exposé of the internal workings of the Watch Tower Bible and Tract Society during the 1960s and 1970s.

+The work has become widely regarded as one of the most significant revelatory texts within the ex-Jehovah's Witness community and among critics of the faith, providing unprecedented insight into the organization's hierarchy and decision-making processes.
+The book was updated and revised four times, with the final revisions made in 2004, and has been translated into Croatian, Czech, Danish, Dutch, French, German, Greek, Italian, Japanese, Korean, Polish, Portuguese, Romanian, Russian, Spanish and Swedish.